Skip to main content

 Toyota Motor (Lexus, Toyota)

-Toyota has been mum about its plans for handling the impact of the U.S. automotive tariffs.
-It has a vast U.S. presence, building more than half of the vehicles it sells in the U.S. as plants in Indiana, Kentucky, Mississippi, Missouri and Texas and builds engines and transmissions in West Virginia, Tennessee and Alabama.
-Toyota also is completing an EV battery plant in North Carolina.
-But it still imports tens of thousands of vehicles from Japan, and a mountain of parts and components are used in the vehicles it builds here.
+Toyota has a vast U.S. presence, building more than half of the vehicles it sells in the U.S. at plants in Indiana, Kentucky, Mississippi, Missouri and Texas and builds engines and transmissions in West Virginia, Tennessee and Alabama.
+Toyota is also completing an EV battery plant in North Carolina.
+But it still imports tens of thousands of vehicles from Japan, and a mountain of imported parts and components are used in the vehicles it builds here.

 VinFast